njeleniauskas/audio-player/readme.md

 <link rel="stylesheet" href="ap-design.css">
 ```

-If you author your own CSS, you will need to make sure the styles match the player template being used by the player.
+If you author your own CSS, you will need to make sure the styles match the template being used by the player.

 <br>